woleet/woleet-weblibs/README.md

 {
     txId: {String} identifier of the transaction
     confirmations: {Number} number of confirmations of the block containing the transaction
-    confirmedOn: {Date} confirmation date of the block containing the transaction
+    timestamp: {Date} confirmation date of the block containing the transaction
     blockHash: {String} identifier of the block containing the transaction
     opReturn: {String} OP_RETURN of the transaction
 }